Obama won't rush to act against Syria over chemical arms

-WASHINGTON President Barack Obama signaled on Tuesday that he is no rush to respond quickly to Syria's apparent use of chemical weapons, taking a cautious approach to the Arab country's civil war that mirrors the views of the U.S. public, most lawmakers and some American allies.
+WASHINGTON President Barack Obama signaled on Tuesday he is no rush to respond quickly to Syria's apparent use of chemical weapons, taking a cautious approach to the country's civil war, mirroring the views of the American public, most lawmakers and some U.S. allies.

-Obama, who last year declared that the use or deployment of chemical weapons by Syrian President Bashar al-Assad would cross a "red line," told a White House news conference there is evidence those weapons were used, but that there is still much U.S. intelligence agencies do not know.
+Obama, who last year declared that the use or deployment of chemical weapons by Syrian President Bashar al-Assad would cross a "red line," told a White House news conference there was evidence those weapons were used, but there was still much that U.S. intelligence agencies did not know.

 "We don't know how they were used, when they were used, who used them," he said, and, "We don't have a chain of custody that establishes what exactly happened."